Mifepristone: European Union

-Outside the United States, mifepristone is marketed and distributed by Exelgyn Laboratories under the tradename Mifegyne.
+Outside the United States, mifepristone is marketed and distributed by Exelgyn Laboratories under the brand name Mifegyne.
 It was approved for use in France in 1988 (initial marketing in 1989), the United Kingdom in 1991, Sweden in 1992, then Austria, Belgium, Denmark, Finland, Germany, Greece, Luxembourg, the Netherlands, Spain, and Switzerland in 1999.
 In 2000, it was approved in Norway, Russia and Ukraine.
 Serbia and Montenegro approved it in 2001, Belarus and Latvia in 2002, Estonia in 2003, Moldova in 2004, Albania and Hungary in 2005, Portugal in 2007, Romania in 2008, Bulgaria, Czech Republic and Slovenia in 2013.
 In Italy, clinical trials have been constrained by protocols requiring women be hospitalized for three days, but the drug was finally approved on 30 July 2009 (officialized later in the year), despite strong opposition from the Vatican.
 In Italy, the pill must be prescribed and used in a clinical structure and is not sold at chemists.
-It was approved in Hungary in 2005, but as of 2005 had not been released on the market yet, and was the target of protests.
-Mifepristone is currently licensed in Ireland for use of abortions up to 12 weeks since it was legalised in 2018.
+It was approved in Hungary in 2005, but, as of 2005, had not been released on the market, and was the target of protests.
+Mifepristone is licensed in Ireland for use of abortions up to 12 weeks since it was legalised in 2018.
 Mifepristone is not available in Poland, where abortion is highly restricted.

 Mifepristone 200 mg tablets (Mifegyne, Mifepristone Linepharma, Medabon) have marketing authorizations in the European Economic Area from the European Medicines Agency (EMA) for: